Nestor and Double Nestor -- Rank Pair Discarding Games

 Variations of Nestor

-Doublets is a closed version of Nestor, with only the last card in each tableau column dealt face up (cards are turned up as they are uncovered).
+Doublets is a traditional closed version of Nestor, with only the last card in each tableau column dealt face up (cards are turned up as they are uncovered).
 Doublets is usually dealt to a tableau of 12 columns of four cards each (non-rectified).
 The last four cards are a closed stock, which is used to fill empty columns -- when the last card in a column is discarded, deal the top card of the stock face up to replace it.
 This makes the reserve less useful than in standard Nestor, as the four cards cannot be used until you start clearing columns, and a critical card may not be available at the right moment.
 Mark Masten's solver found that the win rate in standard Closed Nestor, eight columns of six, but with a normal open reserve, is about 1 in 4 if the deals are rectified.]

 An interesting version of Nestor is to add jokers to the deck.
 An available joker can be matched with any card (though the second joker must then be matched with a card of the same rank as the first if all of the cards are to be discarded).
 This was first suggested by Walter B. Gibson in his excellent 1964 book How To Win At Solitaire (where Nestor again appears as Matrimony).
 He suggests just adding the two jokers to the reserve.
-But Mark Masten suggests just shuffling them into the deck as usual, and dealing a six-card reserve with the usual rectification.
+But Mark suggests just shuffling them into the deck as usual, and dealing a six-card reserve with the usual rectification.
 His variation Nestor's Revenge has no reserve at all, just nine rectified columns of six cards each, with two jokers shuffled in randomly.
 His solver won about 1 deal in 6.

 Double Nestor